rskbansal/ERC_SwarmBots/README.md

 # ERC_SwarmBots
-Repo for dumping all the files related to Project SwarmBots by ERC
+Repository for Project SwarmBots by ERC